kubedb/docs/docs/guides/elasticsearch/clustering/combined-cluster/index.md

 ```

 Hence the cluster is ready to use.
-Let's check the k8s resouces created by the operator on deployment of Elasticsearch CRO:
+Let's check the k8s resources created by the operator on the deployment of Elasticsearch CRO:

 ```bash
 $ kubectl get all,secret,pvc -n demo -l 'app.kubernetes.io/instance=es-standalone'